 You guys are doing “Handle With Care” on this tour.
 As the song ends, you acknowledge George a bit.

-Well, that’s an emotional song for me, because… I’ll tell you a little story about that.
-The night they did that record, Tom called and said, “Look we’re finishing a song I just wrote with Bob (Dylan) and George and Jeff.
+Well, that’s an emotional song for me, because the night they did that record, Tom called and said, “Look we’re finishing a song I just wrote with Bob (Dylan) and George and Jeff.
 They were thinking maybe you’d like to play guitar on it.”
 Well, the idea scared the s*** out of me, but I went down to the studio with my little Marshall, set it up, and they put the track on.
 Right away, I just loved the song, you know?
 And they’re all there and Jeff was the kinda urging me, “Go ahead… play.”
 So I played a little, but I was really scared, you know, ’cause here’s George Harrison…(pauses) I just felt very intimidated.
 But I did my best, and I didn’t really think it was very good.
 So finally, I just kinda… George was sitting there – and they were being supportive and all – and I said to him, “Listen, you should play guitar on this, because it would just feel better if it had your style on it.”
 So he said, “Okay, I’ll try something.”
 So he plugged into my amp and played that solo.
 It was just perfect.
 And I was so happy because he took the heat off me, you know?
 So when we started doing that song live, I just wanted to honor him.

 This article originally appeared in VG‘s November 2006 issue.
 All copyrights are by the author and Vintage Guitar magazine.
 Unauthorized replication or use is strictly prohibited.